tdwg/dwc/docs/xml/index.md

 #### 2.7.1 Normalized classes examples (non-normative)

-Following is an example of using a normalized class-based schema to represent two related specimen occurrences from one Event.
+Following is an example of using a normalized class-based schema to represent two related specimen dwc:Occurrences from one dwc:Event.
 In this example a Western garter snake collected by Gordon W Gullion in 1949 was found to have eaten a Coastal giant salamander.
 Note the reuse of class instances by referring to the identifiers declared in the instances of those classes:

 ```xml
 <?xml version="1.0" encoding="UTF-8"?>